mo-azfar/OTRS-ZnunyLTS-Process-Management-Advanced-Article-Subject-and-Body-Template/README.md

 New Process Ticket
 [![3.png](https://i.postimg.cc/nhgyv5P8/3.png)](https://postimg.cc/TKjNxkxQ)

 Credit to root@znuny for the idea
+As javascript file is write directly to original files, please make a backup first.